skalenetwork/libBLS/README.md

 3. Decryption
 4. Verifying and combining shares

-You can learn more about the algebraic structures used in this algorithm in [Ben Lynn’s PhD Dissertation](https://crypto.stanford.edu/pbc/thesis.html). libBLS uses the TYPE A curve for symmetric billinear pairing.
+You can learn more about the algebraic structures used in this algorithm in [Ben Lynn’s PhD Dissertation](https://crypto.stanford.edu/pbc/thesis.html). libBLS uses a modified [Ben Lynn's pbc library](https://github.com/skalenetwork/pbc) with memory corruption bug fixed and the TYPE A curve for symmetric billinear pairing.

 ## Perfomance Specifications